ombreman/miniproject_team18_backend/README.md

 ## Proejct Scope

 1. Project Name
      Dev-moim (개모임: 개발자들의모임)

 2. Project Background

-    In voyage 99 dev web progarmming bootcamp,  stdudents can have form a study group or presenstaion.
+    In voyage 99 dev web progarmming bootcamp, stdudents can form a study group or presenstaion.
-    Students can use this website to register and join in the study/presentaion team.
+    Students can use this website to register and join in the study/presentaion as a group.

 3. Implemented Features

     Sign up
       Create an Account